R Best Practices

 • Style is like grammar

-• why we care about consistent names, spaces, indentation
+• Why we care about consistent names, spaces, and indentation

 • Using the {air} formatter